 Scrape down the bowl; add the egg yolks and beat at low speed until thoroughly combined, about 1 minute.
 Scrape down the bowl; add the remaining eggs 2 at a time, beating until thoroughly combined, about 1 minute, scraping the bowl between additions.

 Brush the sides of the springform pan with the remaining ½ tablespoon melted butter.

 Place the springform pan on a rimmed baking sheet (to catch any spills in case the pan leaks).
 Pour filling into the cooled crust and bake 10 minutes; without opening the oven door, reduce the oven temperature to 200 degrees and continue to bake until the cheesecake reads about 150 degrees on an instant-read thermometer inserted in the center, about 1½ hours.

 Transfer the cake to a wire rack and cool until barely warm, 2½ to 3 hours.
 To free the sides of the cheesecake from the pan, run a paring knife between the cake and the pan sides.
 Keep the pan sides intact.
 Wrap tightly in plastic wrap and refrigerate until cold, at least 3 hours.

 To unmold the cheesecake, removed the sides of the pan.
 Slide a thin metal spatula between the crust and the bottom of the pan to loosen, then slide the cake onto a serving plate.
 Let the cheesecake stand at room temperature about 30 minutes, then cut into wedges and serve.
 (Use a long, thin, sharp knife that has been run under hot water and then dried for slicing.
 Wipe the blade clean and rewarm between slices.)
-Serve with strawberry topping.